ronitnag04/bdab_website_tester_ronit/README.md

 ***

-## 🤠 To publish your changes
+## 🤠 To publish your changes (14 steps)
-   1. Open your code editor, Cyberduck, and a new terminal window.
+   1. Open a terminal window and download [Cyberduck](https://cyberduck.io/download/).
+      - NOTE: If you're wondering if you can do everything in Cyberduck or everything in one terminal window, you cannot.
+Uploading to Cyberduck is buggy and deleting files through SFTP on the terminal is impossible!

-   #### Code Editor
+   #### Terminal
    2. In a terminal window, make sure you are inside the 'bdab_website' folder.
    3. Run `gatsby build`.
 If that doesn't work, `npx gatsby build`.
         - For context, `gatsby build` creates a production ready version of the site which can be found in the 'public' folder.

    #### Cyberduck
    - For context, the OCF hosts our website, so I use Cyberduck to visually navigate the files.
 All site components must be in the 'public_html' folder for them to be used.
-   4. SFTP to ssh.ocf.berkeley.edu
+   4. Open Cyberduck.
+   5. Press Open Connection.
+   6. In the drop down menu, select SFTP (SSH File Transfer Protocol).
+      - Server: ssh.ocf.berkeley.edu
       - Username: bigdata
       - Password: melandsmoozi
+   7. Press Connect and allow the fingerprint.
-   5. Open the current public_html and delete ALL files (you will be replacing them).
+   8. You should see the public_html folder.
+Open it and delete ALL files (you will be replacing them).
+      - If you accidentally delete the 'public_html' file on the OCF server, follow these [instructions](https://www.ocf.berkeley.edu/docs/services/web/).

-   #### New Terminal Window
+   #### Terminal
-   6. Run `sftp bigdata@ssh.ocf.berkeley.edu` with password: melandsmoozi.
+   9. Run `sftp bigdata@ssh.ocf.berkeley.edu` with password: melandsmoozi.
-   7. Use `lpwd`, `pwd`, `lcd` commands to navigate to 'bdab_website' in local and 'bigdata' in remote
+   10. Run `pwd` to make sure your REMOTE location is in the 'bigdata' directory.
+   11. Run `lcd<filepath>` to make sure your LOCAL location is in the directory holding your 'public' directory.
+Run `lpwd` to verify your local location.
-   8. Once there, run `put -r public/* public_html/` to transfer all files to the OCF server!
+   12. Once there, run `put -r public/* public_html/` to transfer all files to the OCF server!
-   9. Once the transfer is complete, refresh your Cyberduck window to confirm all of the files are there!
+   13. Once the transfer is complete, refresh your Cyberduck window and expand the 'public_html' to confirm all of the files are there!
-   10. Clear your cache on Safari and Chrome and navigate to `bd.berkeley.edu`!
+   14. Clear your cache on Safari and Chrome and navigate to `bd.berkeley.edu`!

 ***